Kelantan: Assignment deed

-It is clear, from the Schedule, Peninsular Malaysia states has the constitutional right to fees for permits and licences for extraction of any petroleum that is derived from their land and territorial waters.
+From the schedule, Peninsular Malaysian states have the constitutional right to set fees for permits and licences for extraction of any petroleum that is derived from their land and territorial waters.
 Anything beyond territorial waters, such as on the continental shelf, is entirely in federal hands.
 However, because exploration of oil and gas is approximately 150 km from Kota Bharu and beyond the territorial water of Kelantan.
-Relying on that, Emeritus Professor Dr Shad Saleem Faruqi concludes Kelantan has no constitutional right to regulate it and to receive compensation for it.
+Emeritus Professor Shad Saleem Faruqi concluded that Kelantan has no constitutional right to regulate it and to receive compensation for it.
 He further argued given the agreement deed to support Kelantan rights over royalties will render as unconstitutional and void under the doctrine of severability (constitutional parts of the law remain even if other parts are unconstitutional), as the Assignment by Kelantan gives to Petronas the ownership of all petroleum "whether lying onshore or offshore of Malaysia" was an overstatement, and Kelantan has no rights to what lies off the shores of the whole of Malaysia.
-Indeed, it is the rights of federal government guaranteed by constitution that extraterritorial operations are in their hands.

 States cannot transfer rights over something they do not own.
-In the case of Kelantan and any other Peninsular Malaysian state, the Deed should have been worded to refer only to onshore petroleum.
 Unfortunately for Kelantan, the matter cannot end with the two agreements.
 There is a supreme Constitution in Malaysia with a federal-state division of legislative and financial powers.
 The constitutional allocation cannot be altered except by constitutionally permitted procedures and amendments.
 Even mutual agreements cannot override the constitutional scheme of things because jurisdiction is a matter of law and not of consent or acquiescence.